Ariel Castro kidnappings: Captivity

-Upon being kidnapped, Castro took Michelle Knight to the upper floor of his house, tied her hands and feet together, and pulled her up using her hands, feet, and neck.
+Upon kidnapping Michelle Knight, Castro took her to the upper floor of his house, tied her hands and feet together, and pulled her up using her hands, feet, and neck.
 He left her there for three days without food.
-Prosecutors at Castro's sentencing wrote that diaries kept by his victims "speak of forced sexual conduct, of being locked in a dark room, of anticipating the next session of abuse, of the dreams of someday escaping and being reunited with family, of being chained to a wall, of being held like a prisoner of war, of missing the lives they once enjoyed, of emotional abuse, of his threats to kill, of being treated like an animal, of continuous abuse, and of desiring freedom".
-The women were kept in locked bedrooms, where they were forced to use plastic toilets that were "emptied infrequently".
-They were fed one meal a day and allowed to shower twice a week at most.
+Prosecutors at Castro's sentencing wrote that diaries kept by his victims "speak of forced sexual conduct, being locked in a dark room, anticipating the next session of abuse, dreams of someday escaping and being reunited with family, being chained to a wall, being held like a prisoner of war, missing the lives they once enjoyed, emotional abuse, Castro's threats to kill them, being treated like an animal, continuous abuse, and desiring freedom".
+Castro kept the women in locked bedrooms, where he forced them to use plastic toilets that were "emptied infrequently".
+He fed them one meal a day and allowed them to shower twice a week at most.
+He also replaced the windows with solid wood, preventing any sunlight from entering the house.

 Knight told police that Castro had impregnated her at least five times and had induced miscarriages each time through beatings, hitting her with dumbbells, punching her, and slamming her against walls.
 He also starved her.
 Knight's grandmother told reporters that she would require facial reconstruction surgery due to the beatings that she endured, and had lost hearing in one ear.
 At one point, Knight had a pet dog while in captivity, but Castro killed it by snapping its neck after it bit him while trying to protect Knight.
-DeJesus told law enforcement that she was raped, but did not believe that she was ever impregnated.
+DeJesus told law enforcement that Castro raped her, but she did not believe that he ever impregnated her.